rust-stuco/lectures/week4/slides.md

 }
 ```

+* Note that `U` has to be the same in both `self` and `other`.

 ---

 # Generic `impl`

-We can make the method generic over yet another type:
+To solve this, we can make the method generic over another type:

 ```rust
 impl<U> Point<i32, U> {